Quality Matters: Who's Buying These A-Rated REITs?

 Upon screening for the best REITs to own today, we decided that we would provide readers with 3 of the REITs that we’re buying.
 We recently introduced the DIY REIT Investor Portfolio and we picked these 3 A-rated REITs:

-Realty Income is an easy pick for us, especially after the company provided is with Q-120 earnings and rent collection details for April (83% collection rate).
+Realty Income is an easy pick for us, especially after the company provided us with Q1-20 earnings results and rent collection details for April (83% collection rate).
 Shares are trading at $52.15 with a dividend yield of 5.4%.

 We consider the company’s defensive investment profile a plus, and although the payout ratio is getting tighter, we are confident the dividend growth record will continue.
 We forecast returns of 20% annually over the next 2 years.